Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 The greasy residue will require additional cleaning.

-After the job is done wait until the surface is completely dry.
+After the job is done, wait until the surface is completely dry.

-Step 2- Application
+Step 2- Apply the Tape

-Now you can apply the painter’s tape.
+Once the surface is clean, you can apply the tape.

 For interiors, start by applying the tape to the baseboards and ceiling line.